samjamesobrien/tictactoe-py/README.md

 PyCharm works well with this repo and allows break-pointing.

+## 0. Set up the pipenv environment

+Call `bash install.sh` to install our pipenv project.

+Call `test.sh` to run the tests.

+Ideally, run the tests through your IDE with breakpoints.

 ## 1. Implement the Game class

 We have a [Game](src/game.py) and associated [GameTest](tests/game_test.py).